-Freek: “The Efteling was not used to this way of approaching a project, using such small prototypes and working with a student of the University of Twente.
-However, they liked the experiment with the target group a lot, because they could see, in real life, how disabled visitors reacted to this concept.
-I am grateful that I could work with the Efteling, giving me all the opportunities and help I needed to fulfil my task.
-It was interesting not only to meet new people within the organization, but also to work with them.
-Jaap den Bleker, who later became the project leader when it was decided to realize it for real.
-During this realization, I was a member of the team and kept an eye on things that everything went according to the results of our experiments before the attraction opened on 12 April 2018.”
+“This way of working was new to the Efteling, from operating with such small prototypes to working with a UT student.
+However, they were very enthusiastic about our target-group experiment, because it enabled them to see how disabled visitors responded to the concept in real life.
+I am very grateful for the chance to work with the Efteling and they gave me all the opportunities and help I needed to achieve my goal.
+Not only did I have the chance to meet interesting new people within the organisation, I also got to work with them.
+Jaap den Bleker, for example, who later became the project leader when the park gave the go-ahead to do the project for real.
+I became a member of the team, making sure that everything went according to the results of our experiments before the attraction opened on 12 April 2018.”

-Since his graduating in 2018, Freek focuses on expanding his two companies: Freaks and Beards and PlaygroundVR.
-Freaks and Beards innovates with prototypes and experiments.
-Clients who benefit of their knowledge and expertise are KRO-NCRV, Conrad and also the Efteling.
-“With PlaygroundVR we want to bring the outside playground to the hospital beds, so children can still play while they are in hospital.
-To fully focus on these two companies, I decided to halt my master’s programme.
-I am looking forward to this exciting period.
-Let’s see how far it will get me!”
-Freek smiles.
+Since graduating in 2018, Freek has been focusing on expanding his two companies: Freaks and Beards and PlaygroundVR (https://www.playgroundvr.nl/).
+Freaks and Beards uses prototypes and experiments to achieve innovation.
+Clients who benefit from its knowledge and expertise include Conrad, Dutch broadcaster KRO-NCRV and also the Efteling.
+“With PlaygroundVR we want to bring the outside playground to the hospital bed, so that children can still play while they are in hospital.
+To channel all my time and energy into these two companies, I decided to halt my master’s programme for the time being.
+Exciting times ahead,” Freek smiles.
+“Let’s see how far my dreams can take me!”